Denotational Semantics for Probabilistic and Concurrent Programs: Semantic Structures

 Next, we define an order on \lpof s, which we will use for the construction of fixed points to give semantics to unbounded loops.
-The intuition is that $\alpha \lelpo \beta$ iff $\beta$ has \emph{more behaviors} than $\alpha$, meaning that $\beta$ can be obtained by expanding $\bot$ nodes in $\alpha$ into larger structures (each unfolding of a while-loop is obtained in this way, as shown in Appendix \ref{app:loops}).
-Since \lpof s can only be expanded from $\bot$ nodes, the label set $L$ must be pointed; however, the order on $L$ need not be flat: labels themselves can also become larger when passing from $\alpha$ to $\beta$ (\eg if actions are nondeterministic assignments from a given set, this corresponds to enlarging the set of possible choices).
+The intuition is that $\alpha \lelpo \beta$ iff $\beta$ has \emph{more behaviors} than $\alpha$, meaning that $\beta$ can be obtained by expanding $\bot$ nodes in $\alpha$ into larger structures (each unfolding of a while-loop is obtained in this way, as shown in Section \ref{sec:pomset-semantics}).
+Since \lpof s can only be expanded from $\bot$ nodes, the label set $L$ must be pointed (\ie $\bot\in L$); however, the order on $L$ need not be flat: labels themselves can also become larger when passing from $\alpha$ to $\beta$ (\eg if actions are nondeterministic assignments from a given set, this corresponds to enlarging the set of possible choices).
 This can also be useful to model \emph{invariant sensitive execution}, introduced in Probabilistic Concurrent Outcome Logic \cite{zilberstein2024probabilistic}.
+Notationally, $\Bot_\alpha$ denotes the set of nodes labelled with $\bot$, \ie $\Bot_\alpha \triangleq \{x \in N_\alpha \mid \lambda_\alpha(x) = \bot\}$.